geirfp/CMI-5_Spec_Current/cmi5_spec.md

 The LMS SHOULD reject statements that conflict with the "Statement API" requirements as defined in Section 9.

-The LMS MUST Void statements that are NOT rejected AND conflict with the "Statement API" requirements as defined in Section 9.
+The LMS MUST Void statements that are NOT rejected AND conflict with the "Statement API" requirements as defined in Section 9. (_Comment by Geir: This is unclear_)

 <a name="au_requirements"></a>
 # 7.0 AU Requirements